rburstei/luthier-ispass2025/README.md

    ```bash
    python3 scripts/compile_benchmarks.py --action build
    ```

+5. Build GTPin - gtpin_kit which will be place here alongside nvbit/luthier releases

+   Build instructions

 5. To run the experiments, run the following scripts:
    ```bash
    # For figure 4(a) and 4(c)